realm/realm-dotnet/native/tightdb_c_cs/Readme.md

 First create 64 bit builds as well as the preinstalled 32 bit builds:

--In Solution explorer, right click tightdb_c_cs2010, select properties -in tightdb_c_cs2010 property pages, click configuration manager.
+- In Solution explorer, right click tightdb_c_cs2010, select properties
+- in tightdb_c_cs2010 property pages, click configuration manager.
--in configuration manager, in project contexts-Platform column, click Win32 you get a "new" option. click that.
+- in configuration manager, in project contexts-Platform column, click Win32 you get a "new" option. click that.
--In the "New Project Platfor" dialog, select x64, and select "Copy settings from Win32". select "create new solution platform.
+- In the "New Project Platfor" dialog, select x64, and select "Copy settings from Win32". select "create new solution platform.
--In the platform column, select Win32 again.
+- In the platform column, select Win32 again.
--In the Active Solution Platform dropdown, select Win32, -In the Active solution configuration dropdown, select Debug.
+- In the Active Solution Platform dropdown, select Win32,
+- In the Active solution configuration dropdown, select Debug.
--Click close.
+- Click close.
 Click OK to get rid of the final dialog.

 View->Property Manager
 (You should now have tightdb_c_cs2010 as a root in a tree, with these 4 nodes :
--Debug|Win32
--Release|Win32
--Debug|x64
--Release|x64
+- Debug|Win32
+- Release|Win32
+- Debug|x64
+- Release|x64
 )

 right click tightdb_c_cs2010
--select properties
+- select properties
--In "tightdb_c_cs2010 property pages" select configuration properties->General.
+- In "tightdb_c_cs2010 property pages" select configuration properties->General.
--In the "Configuration" left dropdown box on top of the window  select "All Configurations" -in the "platform" dropdown on top of the window, select All Platforms.
+- In the "Configuration" left dropdown box on top of the window  select "All Configurations"
+- in the "platform" dropdown on top of the window, select All Platforms.

 Set up stuff that is the same for all 4 configurations:
--select Configuration Type, change it to Dynamic Library (.dll) -click Apply.
+- select Configuration Type, change it to Dynamic Library (.dll)
+- click Apply.

--select configuration properties->VC++ Directories -select Library Directories, click the down error and select edit
+- select configuration properties->VC++ Directories
+- select Library Directories, click the down error and select edit
--type in ..\..\libsVS2010\   (aka C:\develope\github\tightdbcs\libs\libsVS2010)
+- type in ..\..\libsVS2010\   (aka C:\develope\github\tightdbcs\libs\libsVS2010)
 ( vs2012:type in ..\..\libs2012\ (aka C:\develope\github\tightdbcs\libs\libsVS2012) )

--select configuration properties->c/C++->Preprocessor
+- select configuration properties->c/C++->Preprocessor
--select Preprocessor Definitions, click arrow down and edit
+- select Preprocessor Definitions, click arrow down and edit
--type in TIGHTDB_C_CS_EXPORTS
+- type in TIGHTDB_C_CS_EXPORTS
--click apply
+- click apply

 in  configuration properties->c/c++->General->additional include directories

--click arrow down,select edit.
+- click arrow down,select edit.
 Add:
--..\..\..\..\..\tightdb\
--..\..\..\..\..\tightdb\win32\
+- ..\..\..\..\..\tightdb\
+- ..\..\..\..\..\tightdb\win32\
--click apply
+- click apply

 Now, this next setting is different for each build combination,It sets up the linker for the specific build to select the correct .lib file with tightdb.

 The first two in below list is the settings of Configuration: and Platform: dropdowns.
 The third column is what must be typed into  Configurration properties->linker->input->Additional Depedencies
--Debug  ,Win32 ,TightDB32d.lib
+- Debug  ,Win32 ,TightDB32d.lib
--Debug  ,x64   ,TightDB64d.lib
+- Debug  ,x64   ,TightDB64d.lib
--Release,Win32 ,TightDB32.lib
+- Release,Win32 ,TightDB32.lib
--Release,Win64 ,TightDB64.lib
+- Release,Win64 ,TightDB64.lib

--click apply each time before changing the dropdowns
+- click apply each time before changing the dropdowns

 Now, let's have the resulting files have slightly different names, and lets put the 32 bit files in a seperate directory like the 64 bit ones are put : The first two in below list is the settings of Configuration: and Platform: dropdowns.
 The third column is  what must be typed into Configurration properties->General->Target Name

--Debug  ,Win32 ,$(ProjectName)32d
+- Debug  ,Win32 ,$(ProjectName)32d
--Debug  ,x64   ,$(ProjectName)64d
+- Debug  ,x64   ,$(ProjectName)64d
--Release,Win32 ,$(ProjectName)32
+- Release,Win32 ,$(ProjectName)32
--Release,Win64 ,$(ProjectName)64
+- Release,Win64 ,$(ProjectName)64
--click away from the editbox and apply each time before changing the dropdowns
+- click away from the editbox and apply each time before changing the dropdowns

-(balance the tree structure - put 32 and 64 bit versions side by side) -Select "all configurations" in the left dropdown, and select win32 in the right one -in configuration properties->general->output directory, type in :
+(balance the tree structure - put 32 and 64 bit versions side by side)
+- Select "all configurations" in the left dropdown, and select win32 in the right one
--$(SolutionDir)$(Platform)\$(Configuration)\
+- in configuration properties->general->output directory, type in :
+- $(SolutionDir)$(Platform)\$(Configuration)\
--in configuration properties->general->Intermediate Directory, type in -$(Platform)\$(Configuration)\
+- in configuration properties->general->Intermediate Directory, type in
+- $(Platform)\$(Configuration)\

 (note:VS2010 express only)
--This setting is for the 64 bit builds only.
+- This setting is for the 64 bit builds only.
--Select all configurations in the left dropdown, and select x64 in the right one.
+- Select all configurations in the left dropdown, and select x64 in the right one.
--in configuration properties->general select Windows7.1.SDK
+- in configuration properties->general select Windows7.1.SDK